arnodeceuninck/anki-review/Readme.md

     - [ ] Find out how anki determines which options get showed for rating a card (again, hard, good, easy)
     - [ ] Find out how anki determines the new ease and due date
     - [ ] Sending review result to anki connect

+## Better idea
+Save myself some time and try to port [ankiTab](https://github.com/corollari/ankiTab).
+This is already built using ankiConnect in javascript.

 ## Main idea
 Have anki running on your computer with the anki-connect plugin installed.
 This script sends HTTP  requests to anki-connect, to get your decks and cards from a deck, so they can be viewed, rated (again, hard, good, easy) and the new parameters sent back to anki-connect.